Decodo/sdk-ts/README.md

 ## API Parameters

-See the [Scraper API documentation](https://help.decodo.com/docs/web-scraping-api-parameters) for a list of available parameters
+See the [Scraper API documentation](https://help.decodo.com/docs/web-scraping-api-parameters) for a list of available parameters.

 ## License